h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/mtries.rst

 Use this option to specify the number of columns to randomly select at each level.

-This value defaults to -1, and the range for this option is -2 to >=1.
-If a value other that -1 or -2 is used, then the number of variables is:
+This value defaults to -1.
+Valid values for this option are -2, -1, and any value >= 1.
+If a value other than -1 or -2 is used, then the number of variables is:

 - the square root of the number of columns for classification
 - p/3 for regression (where p is the number of predictors).